grzesiek-worek/JavaPestAPI/README.md

-# JavaPestAPI - project in progress ..
+# JavaRestAPI - Rest Assured - project in progress ..

 ### full description of the project will be added later